jokerofun/Side_Projects/AngularProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## !!!
+Run `npm i` to install all dependencies needed for running the app.
+You need to have npm installed on your pc.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.